walac/tracer-benchmark/README.md

-# Linux Kernel Module: Benchmarking `irqsoff` and `preempt` Tracers
+# Linux Kernel Module: Benchmarking `local_irq` and `preempt` functions

 ## Overview

 This kernel module measures the performance overhead introduced by `local_irq_disable/enable()` and `preempt_disable/enable()` operations.
-Its primary purpose is to quantify the latency impact of enabling the `irqsoff` and `preempt` tracers in the kernel.
+Its primary purpose is to quantify the latency impact of enabling the tracepoints introduced in these functions.

 ## Key Features